 The United States is trapped in a 5G arms race between the Big Three carriers — Verizon, AT&T, and T-Mobile.
 Each is rolling its own 5G technology to different territories at its own rate, and the race is far from over.
 However, 5G coverage is still sparse, to say the least.
 It’s mainly limited to major cities, leaving rural communities in the dust.
 In fact, nearly one in five Americans live in rural areas outside of cities.
 With that in mind, let’s take a look at the best rural carriers available in the US.

-While Verizon, AT&T, T-Mobile, and Sprint are all fighting over who has the best 5G network in the States, millions of Americans are still hoping for more reliable 4G.
-So, if you are one of the many Americans living in a rural area outside of the country’s major cities, here are the best carrier options according to OpenSignal’s network reliability and speed tests.
+While Verizon, AT&T, and T-Mobile are all fighting over who has the best 5G network in the States, millions of Americans are still hoping for more reliable 4G.
+So, if you are one of the many Americans living in a rural area outside of the country’s major cities, here are the best carrier options to keep you connected.

 Best rural coverage

-In this category, Verizon takes the lead, offering more coverage than any of the other competitors.
+If you only look at 4G availability, Verizon takes the cake.
 Customers in remote areas spend no less than 83.5% of their time on average within 4G coverage, while customers in fringe areas spend more than 95% of their time connected to 4G.

-T-Mobile comes in second place with rural customers spending anywhere from 77.4% to 92.3% of their time to connected to 4G.
-AT&T comes in third with average connectivity time ranging from 75.5% to 88.8%, and Sprint comes in last with time ranging from a measly 67.3% to 88.2%.
+T-Mobile nabs the silver medal with rural customers spending anywhere from 77.4% to 92.3% of their time connected to 4G.
+AT&T comes in third with average connectivity time ranging from 75.5% to 88.8%.
+Sprint brought up the rear when OpenSignal conducted its study, though it’s now part of the T-Mobile umbrella.

 OpenSignal says that many rural Americans will still have to wait several years before they see 5G connectivity.
 By the time 5G is enabled nationwide, these numbers will look different.
 Until then, Verizon has your 4G needs covered better than anyone else.